 5. Membership Dues:

+- The MDHSA Membership Year runs from June 1 through May 31 of each year.
 Dues are paid per year.
 If you are a RENEWING MEMBER experiencing financial difficulties, payment plans may be available to you.
 Contact the MDHSA office for details.
+The fees are the same for new and renewing members.

 6. Membership Approval and Password: